angelrbolivar/identity-ops-lab/README.md

 Norte Club is a fictional gym and payments company.
 I built its Entra tenant from scratch so I could do identity work end to end instead of reading about it.
 Angel Rodriguez Bolivar.

-Microsoft Entra ID P2 trial.
-Started 27 Aug 2026.
-The trial ends around 23 Sep 2026 and the tenant goes with it.
-Screenshots and tickets are the evidence.

 ## What I do in production

-At ABC Fitness I verify the requester's identity first, then change their access in Ignite.
-Password resets are gated to L3, so I route those instead of doing them.
+At ABC Fitness I verify the requester's identity first along with their club unique ID#, I ask for pin secret as a 2FA method to authenticate client. then I check the level of authorization 1-low, 2-medium, 3-high, .
+Password resets for example... can only be authorized by a level 3 client, so only If I authenticate won't be enough if the authorization level thresshold is not met.

-At Remitly I triaged ATO and fraud alerts in a live queue under SLA: release, hold, or block, on incomplete information.
+At Remitly I triaged ATO and fraud alerts in a live queue under SLA: release, hold, or block (suspend), on incomplete information.

 CompTIA Security+.
 Detection work lives in [angelrbolivar-soc-portfolio](https://github.com/angelrbolivar/angelrbolivar-soc-portfolio).

-I do not administer Entra, Okta, AD, or M365 at work.
-That is the gap this lab is closing.

 ## Rules